 - Phase 4 is intended to identify medium stage AI technologies that have market authorisation but insufficient evidence to merit large-scale commissioning or deployment.
 We will support testing and evaluation of these technologies within routine clinical or operational pathways to determine efficacy or accuracy, and clinical and economic impact.
 Grants are uncapped, funding awards are per technology, typically for 12-36 months.

-Phases 1 and 2 are delivered through the well-established and robust mechanisms underpinning the NIHR Invention for Innovation (i4i) programme and the NHS England and NHS Improvement SBRI Healthcare programme, with an indicative budget of £2-7m.
-This early stage pipeline will be managed by the NIHR i4i and SBRI Healthcare Programme Management Office, in close collaboration with the AAC Delivery Team.
+Phase2 is delivered through the well-established and robust mechanisms underpinning the NIHR Invention for Innovation (i4i) programme and the NHS England and NHS Improvement SBRI Healthcare programme.
+This early stage pipeline will be managed by the NIHR Innovations Programme Management Office, in close collaboration with the AAC Delivery Team.

 How do I apply?